 As we pulled out of our parking place, the well dressed man and woman were walking out of the store.
 I pulled up and stopped in front of him, window still down, and I said, “Good evening to you and your lovely lady.”
 When he asked if he knew me, I simply told him, “No, but you should keep your pets on their leashes.”

-As I drove off Eva was giving me a funny look.
+As I drove off Becky was giving me a funny look.
 We enjoyed a very nice dinner together, and of course I had to explain the whole thing to her over after dinner drinks.